apache/calcite/site/_docs/materialized_views.md

 * It does not produce rewritings using Union operators, e.g., a given query could be partially answered from the {mv} (year = 2014) and from the query (not(year=2014)).
 This can be useful if {mv} is stored in a system such as Druid.
-* Currently query and {mv} must use the same tables.

 This rule is currently enabled by default.